-What a mess and a mangle!
-Truly a pippy show.
+What a pippy show!
 It’s as if, with the Cumberland Reel nearing its crescendo, the fiddler had seen fit to throw in a jazz lick of his own.
 The upshot is mayhem.
 The dancers collide.

-And it’s much the same with your tongue, even in the silence of the mind.
-The transition from “as she comes” to “she moans” is harder than that from “she moans” to “as she comes”.
-Why?
-Because your tongue’s position – tongue’s position! – after “moanz” allows a seamless segue, a downward arc that slaps into and naturally, without your having to think about it, puts stress on the “az”.
-Tain’t so with “cumz” to “shee”.
-That tongue move, an upward arc, slows us down.
-Only for a nanosecond, but it’s enough to throw the line out unless we consciously and deliberately – prompted, perhaps, by a comma after the word – place stress on the “cumz”.
+It’s much the same with your tongue, even in the silence of the mind.
+The gear change from “as she comes” to “she moans” is harder than that from “she moans” to “as she comes”.
+Your tongue’s position – tongue’s position! – after “moans” allows a seamless segue, a downward arc that slaps effortlessly onto the “as”.
+Not so with “comes” to “she”.
+That tongue move, an upward arc, slows us down just enough to throw the line out.

 How did I know this?
 I didn’t.
-All I knew, intuitively, was that my initial juxtaposition didn’t work but the final one does, despite the syllable count staying constant.
-Only when I spoke of this to a pal in the smoke, a teacher of drama, did I learn about the stress thing.
+All I knew, intuitively, was that my initial juxtaposition didn’t work but the final one does, despite syllable count staying constant.
+Only when I spoke to a pal in the smoke, a drama teacher, did I learn about the stress thing.

 And when you think of it, just as a dancer fast on her feet might cope with that fiddler’s left-field move, so might a seasoned reciter make a virtue of that awkward, original juxtaposition in Ode to Mingus.
 But that’s not the point, is it?
 The Cumberland Reel’s meant to be footstomping fun for all, not an ordeal to snare and humiliate the doubly left footed.